 Offers freshly ground, organic, whole-grain Floriani cornmeal.

-Starke Round Barn Historic Site Offers Floriani corn for grinding.
+Starke Round Barn Historic Site Offers Floriani seed and corn for grinding.

 Choosing a Grain Mill